joede/rename-tool/README.md

 scripts. `rename-tool` is powered by the extended regular expression for searching and substituting string patterns in the file names.

+`rename-tool' is a fork of [renamex](http://rename.sourceforge.net) written by *Andy Xuming* <xuming@users.sourceforge.net>.
+Since this project is dead since several years now, I've decided to fork it to add some new features I want to have.

 ## Features